enormandeau/github_tutorial/README.md

 **In heavy development**

 ## What problems are we trying to solve??
+With this tutorial, we want to help you improve in the following categories:

 - Collaborating with others
-- Open Science: sharing your code
 - Increasing your online visibility
 - Working on your code from anywhere
 - Improving coding and analysis practices
 - Structuring your code and projects better
+- Sharing your code and embracing Open Science
 - Creating basic web pages to show your analyses
 - Creating easy documentation and tutorials
 - Tracking code modifications and versions
-- Showing your project is alive
+- Showing your projects are alive
 - Improving your career

 Git and GitHub can help you accomplish the above.
 However, **they will require